soffes/soff.es-archive/Readme.markdown

 # soff.es

-This is my blog.
+This is my website.
 It's pretty simple.
-It stores all of the posts in Redis.
-They are updated via GitHub post-commit hook.
-My posts are stored [here](https://github.com/soffes/blog).
+My blog is [on Roon](http://sam.roon.io).

 ## Running Locally